 When you own an old Suunto watch like the Traverse or a Garmin Fenix 3, then you are probably asking yourself if you should upgrade to the Spartan or Fenix watch.

 The only reason why I would upgrade is the map feature of the new Garmin Fenix 5X.
 I think it’s really cool to have a map on your wrist.

 However, others might find the color screen or the touch screen of the Spartan more interesting.

 Personally, I don’t care that much about the touch screen.
 However, the color display in combination of the map is a really cool feature.

-Moreover, the Fenix 5X and the Suunto Spartan Trainer Wrist HR also has a hear rate monitor built into the back of the watch so you can measure your hear beat without wearing a heart strap around your chest.
+Moreover, the Fenix 5X and the Suunto Spartan Trainer Wrist HR also has a heart rate monitor built into the back of the watch so you can measure your heart beat without wearing a heart strap around your chest.